ga-wdi-lessons/js-ajax/readme.md

 - Explain the difference between synchronous and asynchronous program execution
 - Explain why synchronous program execution is not conducive to the front-end.
 - Use jQuery `$.ajax()` method to make asynchronous GET requests for data.
-- Use jQuery's 'promise-like' methods to handle AJAX responses asynchronously.
+- Use jQuery's 'promise' methods to handle AJAX responses asynchronously.
 - Render new HTML content using data loaded from an AJAX request.
 - Perform POST, PUT, and DELETE requests to an API to modify data.